Aryansharma28/Aryansharma28/README.md

 <h1 align="center">👋 Hey there, I'm Aryan Sharma</h1>
-<h3 align="center">Just a curious guy learning how to build good things — one project at a time 🚀</h3>
+<h3 align="center">Just a curious guy learning how to build good things, one project at a time 🚀</h3>

 ---